 This guide describes how to set up and configure experiments in Iterable.

 To learn how to create and configure an experiment for an Iterable campaign, read through the following sections.

 Iterable allows you to create experiments for new and for existing campaigns.

-New campaigns (standalone, or in a workflow)
+New campaigns (standalone, or in a journey)